DevonXDal/lingua-sona/README.md

 ---

+## Important Disclosure

+**This language is still early in the works and most things are subject to change as the team finds ways to improve its structure and issues within its current systems are rectified.
+The more this language is developed, the less it will change structurally until it exits this early stage.
+Once that happens, the language can be safely learned without worry of the systems being altered.

+---

 ## ✨ Overview
 Lingua Sona literally means **“Language of Wisdom”** or **“Language of Knowledge.”**
 It is designed to be concise, phonetic, and globally approachable—capable of being used for **everyday conversation, programming, mathematics, and formal documentation** alike.